ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 ii.  `su hive`

-iii.  `hive` Starts Beeline shell and now you can enter commands and SQL
+iii.  `beeline` Starts Beeline shell and now you can enter commands and SQL

 iv.  `quit;` Exits out of the Beeline shell.